 Dolemite Is My Name’s Oscar-Shortlisted Makeup & Hairstyling Team on Capturing an Era

-The MPA and its member studios are committed to great storytelling that reflects the viewpoints and experiences of all creators and audiences.
-That’s why the MPA is working hard to address diversity and inclusion in our industry.
+The Motion Picture Association and its member studios are committed to great storytelling that reflects the viewpoints and experiences of all creators and audiences.
+That’s why the MPA is working hard to address diversity, equity, and inclusion in our industry.
 By establishing programs that promote a diverse talent pipeline, creating new partnerships, and sharing what we learn, the MPA hopes to lead by example.

-Established in 2012, the MPA’s Inclusion and Multicultural Outreach program is lead by John Gibson, Vice President, External and Multicultural Affairs.
-John Gibson works to promote and highlight the association’s diversity and inclusion initiatives in the film and television industry.
-In this role, Gibson also manages the MPA’s partnerships with national civil rights and multicultural groups as part of the association’s outreach to leading third party organizations.
+Established in 2012, the MPA’s Diversity, Equity, and Inclusion program is led by John Gibson, Vice President, External and Multicultural Affairs.
+John works to establish partnerships, promote programs, and highlight initiatives that have an impact on diversity in front of and behind the camera.
+In addition, Gibson manages the MPA’s partnerships with national civil rights and multicultural groups as part of the association’s outreach to leading third party organizations.

-Since creating the MPA’s Diversity and Outreach Program, John has cultivated key partnerships with leading organizations such as the American Black Film Festival; Georgia Latino Film Festival, and the Latino Donor Collaborative, of whose advisory boards he serves on; the Washington Bureau of the National Urban League, serving on its Urban Solutions Council; Hispanic Heritage Foundation; National Association of Latino Independent Producers; and many other groups working tirelessly to promote gender equality and diversity in film and television.
+Since creating the MPA’s Diversity, Equity, and Inclusion program, John has cultivated key partnerships with 40 leading organizations, including the American Black Film Festival and Georgia Latino Film Festival, of whose advisory boards he serves on; the Washington Bureau of the National Urban League, serving on its Urban Solutions Council; Hispanic Heritage Foundation; National Association of Latino Independent Producers; and many other groups working tirelessly to promote gender equality and diversity in film and television.
 Through his active engagement, speaking with multicultural media outlets and addressing participants at national conferences throughout the country, John has helped bring increased awareness of the multicultural projects being pursued by both the MPA and its member studios.

-Watch other video interviews highlighting inclusion and diversity in film & entertainment:
+Watch other video interviews highlighting diversity, equity, and inclusion in film and entertainment: